SkatAI/epitadb/docs/02/2-improve-trees-database.md

-# Improving the trees dataset
+remarkable# Improving the trees dataset
 In this document we explore and improve the trees dataset that has been loaded from a sql dump.